ota-meshi/astro-eslint-parser/README.md

   parserOptions: {
     // ...
     project: "path/to/your/tsconfig.json",
-    extraFileExtensions: [".astro"], // This is a required setting in `@typescript-eslint/parser` v4.24.0.
+    extraFileExtensions: [".astro"], // This is a required setting in `@typescript-eslint/parser` v5.
   },
   overrides: [
     {
       files: ["*.astro"],
       parser: "astro-eslint-parser",
-      // Parse the `<script>` in `.astro` as TypeScript by adding the following configuration.
+      // Parse the script in `.astro` as TypeScript by adding the following configuration.
       parserOptions: {
         parser: "@typescript-eslint/parser",
       },